 your data in this way unless you notify us to the contrary by

 contacting Customer Service.

-Please note assignments are based on the published syllabuses;
+Please note the dissertation is based on the published syllabus;

-you can find syllabuses in the relevant qualification section on
+you can find this syllabus in the relevant qualification section on

 The CII's liability is limited to a complete refund of the fee

-paid for the coursework concerned.
+paid for the dissertation concerned.
 Nothing in these conditions

 excludes or limits the liability of CII: